dqx-translation-project/dqx-custom-translations/generate_glossary/README.md

 Each new pull request will generate a new, generated glossary and commit it into the pull request.

-The action can also be manually triggered if a change has been merged upstream in the dqx_translation repository.

-This action is also triggered nightly to keep this process as automated as possible.

 ## explanation

 ### ignore.py